-Also, in the will of one of the kings of ancient Malacca, named Mansour Shah, who died in 1477 AD (9th century AH), this stanza from Saadi's poem is mentioned, "The subjects laugh and the king of the tree" and this itself expresses the power of finding the way.
-The Persian language is Dari in the language and literature of Indonesia and its regions (Tusi, 1356: 571).
+Also, in the will of one of the kings of ancient Malacca, named Mansour Shah, who died in 1477 AD (9th century AH), this stanza from Saadi's poem is mentioned, "The subjects laugh, and the king of the tree" and this itself expresses the power of finding the way.
+The Persian language is Dari, and it is used in the language and literature of Indonesia and its regions (Tusi, 1356: 571).

-The Dari Persian language was the official and court language of India during the era of the Gorgani kings in the 16th to the 18th centuries AD, the writings of Ibniyeh Zaman Ludian also show that the Dari Persian language was their official language.
-Jahan and his son Aurangzeb lived, in his memoirs he wrote many Persian words and sentences from the language of the elders of that dynasty.
-The Gurgani family made the Persian language prosperous in India like Herat, Fars and Ferghana.
-His assignment had a great literary taste, all of his family were book lovers, poetry lovers, poets and writers.
-The daughter of Babarshah Gulbadan Begum and Queen Jahangir, Noorjahan Begum and the daughter of Aurangzeb, Zeb Al-Nassa were virtuous women and poets and had divans of poems.
-If the example of his speech is given below:
+The Dari Persian language was the official and court language of India during the era of the Gorgani kings in the 16th to the 18th centuries AD; the writings of Ibniyeh Zaman Ludian also show that the Dari Persian language was their official language.
+Jahan and his son Aurangzeb lived; in his memoirs, he wrote many Persian words and sentences from the language of the elders of that dynasty.
+The Gurgani family made the Persian language prosperous in India, such as Herat, Fars, and Ferghana.
+His assignment had a great literary taste; all of his family were book lovers, poetry lovers, poets, and writers.
+The daughter of Babarshah Gulbadan Begum and Queen Jahangir, Noorjahan Begum, and the daughter of Aurangzeb, Zeb Al-Nassa, were virtuous women and poets and had divans of poems.
+The example of his speech is given below:

-This is the subtlety of the Indian style of very elegant and literate people.
+در سخن مخفی شدم مانند بو در برگ گل میل دیدن هرکه دارد در سخن بیند مرا This is the subtlety of the Indian style of very elegant and literate people.

-During the era of Muslim sultans, hundreds of precious, scientific, literary and artistic works were created in Delhi and other cities of India, Masnavi of Khosroshirin, Khamsa of Amir Khosrobulkhi Dehlavi (1325-1253 AD) are 725 of them.
-During the time of Jalaluddin Akbar, many works of Sanskrit literature were translated into Dari Persian language.
-Mahabharat, Ramayana and Panchakyana and many other works, the important history of Ferishte was written in the era of Firoz Shah Khalji, this work is a very reliable and important source for researchers in the East and West (Rahin, 1396: 107).
+During the era of Muslim sultans, hundreds of precious scientific, literary, and artistic works were created in Delhi and other cities of India; Masnavi of Khosroshirin, Khamsa of Amir Khosrobulkhi Dehlavi (1325-1253 AD) are 725 of them.
+During the time of Jalaluddin Akbar, many works of Sanskrit literature were translated into the Dari Persian language.
+Mahabharat, Ramayana and, Panchakyana and many other works, the important history of Ferishte was written in the era of Firoz Shah Khalji; this work is a very reliable and important source for researchers in the East and West (Rahin, 1396: 107).

-In 1563, Raja Todarmal declared Dari Persian as the official language of all India.
+In 1563, Raja Todarmal declared Dari Persian as the official language of all of India.
 Mahabharata was translated into Dari Persian poetry by Faiz Decani under the name Nala wa Diminati.
 His brother Abul Fazl translated the book of Bagutia.
 Akbar established a society where Hindu and Persian Dari scholars gave speeches and held scientific discussions.
-Aurangzeb spoke Urdu, Hindi, Farsi Dari, Arabic and Eastern Turkish fluently, wrote poetry and loved poetry, and issued orders that He himself wrote a poem in Farsi, which represents his knowledge and education.
+Aurangzeb spoke Urdu, Hindi, Farsi Dari, Arabic, and Eastern Turkish fluently, wrote poetry and loved poetry, and issued orders that He himself wrote a poem in Farsi, which represents his knowledge and education.
 His daughter Zeib al-Nasaa was famous for spending money and favoring poets and scientists.
-It seems that the Muslim kings in India were the center of culture and cultural development, and famous poets such as Saeb Tabrizi, Kalim Hamdani, Salim, Mullashah Badakhshi, came to this land and left their pristine and lasting works, great scholars like Sirajuddin Khan Arzoo, Shibli Nomani.
-They originated and grew from here and spoke in the history of literature and poetry criticism, and they are pure gems, they wrote interesting books about allegory in the style of Kalila and Demaneh, which can be mentioned as Jawaharlal Asmar, Ziauddin Nakhashbi's Parrot Name, Hamid Kalanuri's Asmat Name.
-The old stories of India were translated and embellished in Dari Farsi language, among which Negar Danesh and Ayaar Danesh Tahzib of Anwar Sohaili and Kalileh Vadmaneh are among them.
+It seems that the Muslim kings in India were the center of culture and cultural development, and famous poets such as Saeb Tabrizi, Kalim Hamdani, Salim, and Mullashah Badakhshi came to this land and left their pristine and lasting works, great scholars like Sirajuddin Khan Arzoo, Shibli Nomani.
+They originated and grew from here and spoke in the history of literature and poetry criticism, and they are pure gems; they wrote interesting books about allegory in the style of Kalila and Demaneh, which can be mentioned as Jawaharlal Asmar, Ziauddin Nakhashbi's Parrot Name, Hamid Kalanuri's Asmat Name.
+The old stories of India were translated and embellished in the Dari Farsi language, among which Negar Danesh and Ayaar Danesh Tahzib of Anwar Sohaili and Kalileh Vadmaneh are among them.
 And they also made compositions in music that Tuftah Al-Hind is a precious work in introducing ragas (the same work, p.
 109).